ldapjs/node-ldapjs/docs/guide.md

 one point: attribute names are case-insensitive, so ldapjs converts them all to lower case (note the client sent _objectClass_ over the wire).

 After that, we really just delegated off to the _useradd_ command.
-AFAIK there is not a node.js module that wraps up `getpwent` and friends, otherwise we'd use that.
+As far as I know, there is not a node.js module that wraps up `getpwent` and friends, otherwise we'd use that.

 Now, what's missing?
 Oh, right, we need to let you set a password.
 Well, let's support that via the _modify_ command.

 ## Modify

-So unlike HTTP "partial" document updates are fully specified as part of the RFC, so appending, removing, or replacing a single attribute is pretty natural.
+Unlike HTTP, "partial" document updates are fully specified as part of the RFC, so appending, removing, or replacing a single attribute is pretty natural.
 Go ahead and add the following code into your source file: